 Don’t bother trying to visit on the 1 January and 25 December, because the Colosseum is closed on these dates.

-It is worth knowing that you can only go inside in the timeframe you chose when booking your ticket.
+It is worth knowing that you can only go inside in the timeframe you choose when booking your ticket.

 Also, it is advisable to get there 15 minutes before your time slot.